iustin/photo-backlog-exporter/README.md

 ## Installation

 Run the usual `cargo build -r`.
 Copy the resulting binary (from `target/release`) somewhere, then run it.
+You have two options:

+* run the `photo-backlog-exporter` binary as a daemon
+* run the `oneshot` binary as a text exporter, and save its output somewhere so that the common `node-exporter` can pick it up.

-Since this doesn't need any special rights, just to be able to look at directories and files, I run it as a dynamic systemd user, just with supplemental groups my photos group.
+Since this doesn't need any special rights, just to be able to look at directories and files, I run the daemon as a dynamic systemd user, just with supplemental groups my photos group.
 You can find an example systemd unit in `examples/systemd.server`.
 This is accompanied by the "defaults" file `examples/prometheus-photo-backlog-exporter.defaults` (see the service file, move the defaults where it is appropriate).